-- By road: There are several buses connecting from Aurangabad, Mumbai, Pune, Nagpur and other nearby cities of Maharashtra.
+- Road: Several buses connect from Aurangabad, Mumbai, Pune, Nagpur and other nearby cities.

-- By train: The nearest station is Parli station and is 2 km from the Parli Vaijnath Temple.
+- Train: Nearest station is Parli and is 2 km from the Parli Vaijnath Temple.
 Direct trains operate from Secunderabad, Kakinada, Manmad, Vishakapatnam and Bangalore.
-Visitors taking the Mumbai – Nagpur train route must get off at the Parbhani station which is 70 km away from Parli and take a connecting train.

-- By air: The nearest airport is in Nanded and 105 km from the Parli Vaijnath temple.
+- Air: Nearest airport is in Nanded, 105 km from the Parli Vaijnath temple.

-There are a number of budget accommodations available at Parli.
+There are a number of budget accommodations available at Parli where one can stay.
 You can also find accommodation in the state-run MTDC cottages.

-Most of the hotels that offer accommodation also have in-house restaurants.
-Travellers choose to eat in Ambajogai, which is 20 km away from the temple, as one can find more restaurant options in this area.
+Most of the hotels that offer accommodation also have in-house restaurants where the travellers can eat.
+Travellers usually choose to eat in Ambajogai area, which is 20 km away from the Parli Vaijnath temple, as one can find more restaurant options in this area.

 Yogeshwari Temple, Ambajogai: The Yogeshwari Temple is for Goddess Yogeshwari who married Parli Vaijnath.
 Puranas say that by the time the wedding party arrived at Parli, the auspicious time had passed and the entire party turned into stone.
 The Yogeshwari temple is 25 km from Ambajogai.